 - 1) What did Reagan hope to accomplish with his 1983 speech?
 What strategies does he use to try to persuade his listeners?
 Was he effective?
 Why or why not? - 2) What was the opinion of Reagan, Neuhaus, and Lewis about the role of religion in public life?
 With whose opinion do you most agree? - 3) A prominent sociologist, James Davison Hunter, has argued that beginning in the late 1970s, the primary dividing line in American society was not based on race, economic class, or conventional political categories, but instead on culture and cultural issues.
-He called this development the "culture wars," noting that American society was becoming more polarized concerning issues such as abortion, prayer in public schools, and homosexuality and gay rights.
+He called this development the week fifteen schedule:

+"culture wars," noting that American society was becoming more polarized concerning issues such as abortion, prayer in public schools, and homosexuality and gay rights.
 Do you agree that politics starting in the 1980s and 1990s became characterized by culture wars?
-If so, how do you explain this phenomenon? - 4) What was the purpose of the "Compassion Forum" at Messiah College in 2008?
-What views about the relationship between religion and politics shaped this event? - 5) How would you compare the 1970s and 1980s with earlier time periods we've studied?
+If so, how do you explain this phenomenon?

+4) How would you compare the 1970s and 1980s with earlier time periods we've studied?